Janss Investment Company

 The Janss Investment Company was a family-run, Los Angeles–based real estate development company that operated from 1895 to 1995.

 Janss Investment Company, 1929.
 Sidewalk on Hilgard Avenue in Westwood, Los Angeles, California.

+History

 First generation

 The Janss Investment Company was founded by Peter Janss, an immigrant doctor from Denmark.
 Peter Janss graduated in the class of 1877 in Keokuk, Iowa, and by 1882 he was appointed Hall County physician.
 He moved to Los Angeles in 1893, planning to practice medicine but discovered the real estate industry was much more lucrative.

 By 1906 he and his two sons, Edwin Janss Sr. and Harold Janss established an investment company, creating subdivisions in Belvedere Gardens, Boyle Heights, Monterey Park, and Yorba Linda.

 Janss developed Ramona Acres in Monterey Park.
 Janss subdivided Highland Villa and Belvedere Gardens (now known as East Los Angeles) in Boyle Heights.

 In 1909, Janss subdivided a 3500 acre part of the Bernardo Yorba Rancho Cañón de Santa Ana property and named the new town "Yorba Linda".